Here's a HUGE list of Free or Cheap RV Sites & Camping Locations and how to book them!

 You might want to consider joining the ranks of individuals who visit our National Forests each year, taking advantage of the more than 4,000 campgrounds.

 The United States Forest Service (USFS) is part of the U.S. Department of Agriculture, which oversees the administration of 154 National Forests and 20 National Grasslands, most of which allow free camping.

 Camping on National Forest land is called “dispersed camping.”

 Confused?
 Don’t be.

-Dispersed camping is the same thing as “boondocking” or “dry camping.”
+Dispersed camping is basically the same thing as “boondocking” or “dry camping.”
 All three terms mean that you are camping without the benefit of electric, water, and sewer hook-ups.

 So now that you know what National Forests are, the big question is: How do you find RV campsites in National Forests and grasslands?

 The good news?

 With highways carved through almost all National Forests, you’re normally only a turn onto a dirt road away from finding a personal, secluded area for dispersed camping.